KirilAngelov/ESP-32-Automation/README.md

 This folder contains the .ino file with the code.

-Also it contains pdf instructions on how to assemble the project with a scheme.
+Also it contains PDF instructions on how to assemble the project with a scheme.